Doctor of Musical Arts (DMA) Degree in the field of Piano Performance

 Grading Policy

-A music major who receives a grade of C+ (2.33 grade points) or lower in their major applied area will be placed on music probation.
+- A music major who receives a grade of C+ (2.33 grade points) or lower in a course in their major applied area will be placed on music probation.
 Music probation signifies that the student’s work has been sufficiently unsatisfactory to preclude graduation unless marked improvement is achieved promptly.
 A student on music probation may be absent from class only for extraordinary reasons and may not represent the school in any public function not directly a part of a degree program.

 Leaves of Absence and Voluntary Withdrawal